kevinduh/sockeye-recipes/README.md

 cd sockeye_trial2
 ```

 Before running wmt14-en-de.sh, make sure to modify rootdir in the hyperparameters file to point to your sockeye-recipes directory.
 If you saved the data in a different directory, make sure to modify train_tok and valid_tok.
 If you are using a different workdir to keep results, modify that in the hyperparameters file too.
+According to the hyperparams.wmt14-en-de.txt file, note the model will be trained on train.{en,de} (train_tok) and validated on newstest2014 (valid_tok).

 ```bash
 sh wmt14-en-de.sh